supervisely-ecosystem/template-import-from-folder/README.md

 Describe the type of data your app is importing e.g: images, videos, COCO, PascalVoc or any other data format.

-Describe a folder structure using examples.
+Describe an input folder structure using examples.

 **Example:**